 The Document Inspector can check out different areas of your document for metadata.
 (How many areas it can check varies depending on the version of Word you are using.)
 Make sure that the checkboxes in the Document Inspector reflect the areas you want checked, then click Inspect Document.
 Those areas are checked and the Document Inspector shows you what it found.
 You can then remove any of the metadata in each of the inspected areas.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (8231) applies to Microsoft Word 2007, 2010, 2013, and 2016.
+This tip (8231) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021.
 You can find a version of this tip for the older menu interface of Word here: Removing Author Information.

 Discover MoreFREE SERVICE: Get tips like this every week in WordTips, a free productivity newsletter.
 Enter your address and click "Subscribe."